theironcook/Backbone.ModelBinder/README.md

 This allows custom logic to determine if the source of the model attribute change is from the ModelBinder.

 * suppressThrows - set to true if you don't want the ModelBinder to throw exceptions but instead it will show errors via the console.error

+* boundAttribute - change the default attribute used to create bindings.
+Default value is "name," but can be set to any valid attribute selector that fits the form `$('[' + boundAttribute + ']')`.

 <br>